gdalle/AutodiffCourse/2_advanced.typ

 Score function is more widely applicable (black box $f$, discrete $p$).

-Pathwise is more robust (lower variance, does not grow with dimension).
+Pathwise is more robust (lower variance, stable with dimension).

 == REINFORCE variance reduction